 Bob: And you’d recognize that by seeing that you are either emotionally dependent or financially dependent or still dependent in your decision-making on your mom or your dad?

-Let me read a portion from a story about a couple who recognized they had not fully left their parents and some steps they took to lead their parents but also do it within the context of honor.
+Let me read a portion from a story about a couple who recognized they had not fully left their parents and some steps they took to lead their parents within the context of honor.